rGuerrero91/selfHostedCodingAssistants/README.md

 - Install the **Continue** extension from the VS Code marketplace
 - Open `~/.continue/config.yaml`
-- Replace its contents with the config below, substituting your Mac's IP
+- Replace its contents with the config below, substituting your own IP Address

 ```yaml
 name: Local Config